8 tips on how to go green in the home decoration and home textiles sector

 7. Specify your green principles in your Code of Conduct

 A Code of Conduct is a set of values and principles that a company and its employees must adhere to.
-It clearly communicates these rules to both your internal and external stakeholders.
-A good Code of Conduct can both inspire the people inside your organisation and make external partners want to engage with you more.
+It clearly communicates these rules to both internal and external stakeholders.
+A good Code of Conduct inspires the people inside your organisation and makes external partners want to engage with you more.

 Codes of Conduct are a process.
 They make corporate promises to the world.
-However, stakeholders will believe your promises based on how they have experienced the behaviour of your company and how the Code of Conduct matches that reality.
-So, you should start your strategic process with a mission statement and a few years of living your mission statement, to establish trust.
+Stakeholders will base their belief in your promises on how they have experienced your company’s behaviour and how it matches the Code of Conduct.
+So, you should start your strategic process with a mission statement and a few years of living this statement, to establish trust.
 Then, you can develop a Code of Conduct.

-A well-rounded Code of Conduct contains both social and green practices.
+A well-rounded Code of Conduct contains both green and social practices.
 If you are mainly environmentally oriented, you start with detailed and ambitious green promises.
 This is how your stakeholders know you and appreciate you.
 If your concept has been built on a particular social principle – like women empowerment – then it makes sense to start there.
 You should be authentic and use your tone of voice in your Code of Conduct.
-Do not use fancy words if they are not yours.
+Do not use complicated words if they are not yours.
 Make sure your stakeholders can understand and ‘believe’ you.
 Copy-paste documents will not convince them.

 You can, however, use internationally known and accepted Codes such as the BSCI Code of Conduct as a starting point.
-BSCI members often base their supplier Code of Conduct on this format, like Søstrene’s Grene.
+BSCI members often base their supplier Code on this format, like Danish retail chain Søstrene’s Grene.
 The BSCI Code of Conduct mainly focuses on social principles but also includes a paragraph on protecting the environment.
-Such Codes of Conduct are quite generic because they apply to different types of companies in different sectors.
-Your company’s Code should be more specific and tailored to your particular values and principles.
+These Codes of Conduct are quite generic because they apply to different types of companies in different sectors.
+Your company’s Code should be more specific and tailored to your values and practices.

 Tips:

-• Be specific about what you are doing.
-Your code of conduct describes your specific practices, so avoid copying others.
-Authenticity in communication is key to acceptance by stakeholders and that includes your Code of Conduct, both in its content and its tone of voice.
+- Be specific about what you are doing.
+Your Code of Conduct describes your specific practices, so avoid copying others.
+Authenticity in communication is key and that includes your Code, both in its content and tone of voice;

-• Describe what you still intend to prove, how and when.
-Sustainable innovations are never perfect, for anybody in any part of the industry.
-Being honest about this and your ambitions will help towards the credibility of your statements.
+- Describe what you still intend to improve, how and when.
+Sustainable innovations are never perfect.
+Being honest about this and your ambitions will improve the credibility of your statements.

 8. Look for funding, investors and partners that can help you become greener